Strategic Lateral Offset Procedure (SLOP)

 - offsets are only applied by aircraft with automatic offset tracking capability.

 Be careful dealing with SLOP in the People's Republic of China.
 The rules have changed several times over the years and the guidance out there is contradictory.
 SLOP used to be at the discretion of ATC and was to the left as well as the right.
-Current guidance, what is out there, limits slop to the routes shown above.
+Controllers can direct you to SLOP in great distances as well.
+Current guidance, what is out there, limits SLOP to the routes shown above.

 [AC 91-70B, ¶D.2.6.5] Your SOPs should include SLOP for all oceanic crossings.
 NOTAMs, State AIPs, and other flight planning guidance will indicate where exceptions apply and where procedures differ.